JamesAndersonTistel/jea-iex/README.md

 # jea-iex
-I want to be able to filter out lines out output that I am not interested in seeing (warnings etc)
+I want to be able to filter out lines out output that I am not interested in seeing (warnings etc) when using elixir's iex command.

 # usage
 `run-jea-iex`